caihua-yin/floating-number-processing/README.md

 ```
 #./bin/floating_number_processing.py -h
 SYNOPSIS
-    Proccess a text file which contains lines of floating number, print out the number and sum of them.
+    Proccess a text file which contains lines of floating number, print out the count and sum of them.

 OPTIONS
     Use the following options to specify a function: